rohanjaggi/hdb-prediction/README.md

 # HDB BTO Price Prediction API

-### NOTE for GovTech: I was given an extension for this project as I was travelling overseas to start my semester exchange programme till Aug 21
+### NOTE 1 (for GovTech): I was given an extension for both assessments as I have been travelling overseas to start my semester exchange programme till Aug 21.
+I apologise for any inconvenience caused

+### NOTE 2: If the chat endpoint does not deliver a response, please try again :)

 ### 1. Install Dependencies
 ```bash